Skip to Content

 sunset over ocean with pier

-Just north of South Padre Island sits another town that should be on your list of weekend getaways in Texas, Corpus Christi.
+Just north of South Padre Island is Corpus Christi, another town that should be on your list of weekend getaways.

 There are so many things to do in Corpus Christi that you can stay busy for days!

-This beach community is often associated with the famous singer, Selena, as this was her hometown as a child.
+This beach community is often associated with the famous singer Selena, as this was her childhood hometown.

 You can take a Selena tour during your visit and see the statue honoring the singer if you would like.

-Your weekend trip here can also include the Texas State Aquarium, and a trip to the naval museum, the USS Lexington.
+Your weekend trip here can also include the Texas State Aquarium and a trip to the naval museum and the USS Lexington.

 sand dunes at beach with sunset

-This charming town on the Texas Gulf Coast is one of the laid-back getaways in Texas on our list!
+This town on the Texas Gulf Coast is one of the laid-back getaways in Texas and is loaded with small-town charm!

-Enjoy the warm gulf waters while you play in the surf and sand on the Port Aransas beaches (especially Mustang Island State Park), or grab your fishing pole and do some fishing!
-Port Aransas is known as the “Fishing Capital of Texas.”
+Enjoy the warm Gulf waters while you play in the surf and sand on the Port Aransas beaches (especially Mustang Island State Park), or grab your fishing pole and go fishing!

-You can also enjoy shopping at the many boutique shops and galleries that call Port Aransas home before checking out some of the great restaurants that are available.
+You can also enjoy shopping at the many boutique shops and galleries in Port Aransas before checking out some great restaurants nearby.

 There are so many things to do in Port Aransas that you can stay busy for weeks.